DiGeorge syndrome occurs due to a microdeletion in a segment of chromosome 22.

 Poor circulation of oxygenated blood results in:

-It is found in around 50 % of the cases.
+Hypoparathyroidism is found in approximately 50% of patients.
 Hypoparathyroidism leads to hypocalcemia.
+Symptoms include the following:

 - Skeletal abnormalities